Love on Trial

 Miller’s arms.
 “I’m sorry,” I cried.
 She pulled me back and looked into my eyes.

 “This is not your fault, Taylor,” she assured me.
 “This is the act of two very hateful

-were trying to comfort each other.
+and were trying to comfort each other.
 Bernie, Thomas and Mrs. Mason arrived.

 Cynthia’s father arrived and led everyone in prayer.
-He sat beside Jason’s mother, and I saw
+He sat beside Jason’s mother,

-into the room where we were.
+them into the room where we were.
 I looked out the door once and the emergency

 waiting room was filled.
-Several of our teachers were walking around trying to console students.
+Several of our teachers were walking around trying to

-parents.
+Jason’s parents.
 He led them away while the rest of us waited anxiously for their

 return.
 They came back in about thirty minutes later with both their faces stained

 “He’s going to be all right.”
 Jason’s father said.
 You could hear a collective sigh as